fastats/fastats/docs/one_page_overview.rst

 These `ast-modification` semantics therefore allow you to use any pure python numerical code, regardless of whether the original author allowed arbitrary functions to be passed in.

+# Why are we re-writing functions that already exist in numpy/scipy/etc?

+One of the major advantages of numba is that the JIT compilation will be optimized for the specific hardware you are running on.
+The traditional python system of writing a C or Cython routine and then pre-compiling it will not be optimised for specific hardware.

+Over the last few years, the SIMD registers in CPUs have grown to 512-bits, which numba/fastats code will be able to take advantage of.
+Older builds of numpy/scipy will not.

+This library therefore attempts to move as much logic into small reusable python functions which can be compiled as required using numba.
+We do not use pre-compiled code.

+This system also allows us to have lower or higher precision variants of functions if we want to control the runtime and/or accuracy.
+With compiled code this adds a huge overhead to the codebase.